Skip to main content

 Location

-2011 Pennsylvania Avenue is International Program's newest facility.
+Students reside in Pepperdine's facility located at 2011 Pennsylvania Avenue.
 The DC House is the center of the program, with residential facilities, classrooms, and administrative offices.
-Located just a few blocks from Foggy Bottom and Farragut West Metro stops, this is a perfect location for taking the metro to your internship.
-The building is three blocks from the White House, across the street from George Washington University, and only blocks from Georgetown.
+Located three blocks from the White House and nestled in the neighborhood of Foggy Bottom, this is a perfect location for taking the Metro to your internship or walking 15 minutes to the National Mall.
+The campus is located across the street from George Washington University and is walkable from fan-favorite neighborhood Georgetown.
 Shopping, restaurants, and entertainment are plentiful, making this a great place to live and work.
 Four students will live in each fully furnished apartment suite.
-Amenities include, library, laundry facilities, student lounges, flat screen TVs and cable in each apartment, 24/7 security personnel on site, controlled access entry and more.
+Amenities include: library, laundry facilities, student lounges, flat screen TVs and cable in each apartment, 24/7 security personnel on site, controlled access entry and more.

 DC Neighborhoods